okta/workflows-templates/workflows/generate_unique_emails/readme.md

 ## Setup Steps

-1. Import the Email workflow flopack in your workflow environment.
+1. Install the template into your Workflows environment.
 2. Inside the folder you should see 9 flows.
 Check for below main flows which triggers the emailGeneration based on your Domain and Mailsystem.
     1. Okta-New-Email-Generation
     2. Google-Email-Generation